fiahfy/eslint-config/README.md

 ### Next.js

-This is extended from `@fiahfy/eslint-config-react`.
+This config is extended from `@fiahfy/eslint-config-react`.

 ```bash
 npm install @fiahfy/eslint-config-next -D